 Explore other interests

 It isn’t uncommon for students to change/add a major or a minor when in college.
 The summer is a great time to explore other interests.
 By taking a class in a subject you’re interested in during the summer, you can evaluate if you want to incorporate it into your degree.
 Or, you can simply take the class because you want to and spend some time learning about things you’re interested in.

-Even during a “normal” summer, students may have more time if they aren’t working full-time or completing an internship.
+Students may have more time if they aren’t working full-time or completing an internship.
 For the students who find themselves having more time in the summer, it may be a good idea to take a harder class.
 That way, you can spend time focusing on that material without the distraction of other classes or activities and make sure you do well in the class.
-Since the COVID-19 crisis has canceled many events, programs and opportunities, this summer is the perfect time to take a few classes while practicing social distancing.

 Considering taking a few classes this summer?
 Registration is still open!
 Contact your advisor and sign up for a few courses.
 Take advantage of the time you may have in the next few months to make your life a little less stressful during the academic year.